Topics: Meaningful Use Stage 2, Practice Management, Medical Billing Company

 To realize your practice’s true revenue potential, investigate what is causing your net collections rate to be lower than your goal rate.
 For instance, Is there a particular insurer dragging you down with denials?
 A strong proportion of non-paying patients in a given specialty?
 An overlong delay in claims submission and reimbursement?
 Pinpoint the source of your problems, and set up actionable steps to address them.

-But practices must do more than just check the net collections rate once per quarter and circulate the information it to the organization’s higher-ups; they need to watch regularly for fluctuations and investigate where and why any problematic changes take place.
+Understanding your net collection rate is critical to gain a clear view of your medical practice’s overall revenue cycle.
+Still, your medical practice must do more than just check the net collection rate once per quarter and circulate the information to your organization’s higher-ups.
+You need to monitor the rate regularly and evaluate it over a period of time to identify fluctuations and then investigate where and why any problematic changes take place.

-It starts with understanding how to assess your net collection rate, which involves several important steps:
+Optimizing your net collection rate starts with understanding how to assess your net collection rate.
+Calculating net collection rate involves several important steps:

 - Identify the time period that you want to monitor (e.g., 90 or 120 days).
 Assess data from an earlier period in which the majority of claims would be closed and cleared; ~6 months back is advisable.

 - Calculate total payments (from payers and patients) for the designated time period.